-When long-time Kent State coach Trevor Rees stepped down at the end of the 1963 season, Strang was hired from a list of 75 applicants as Kent State's seventh head coach.161 His application was solicited by Kent State after the Stark County Coaches Association recommended Strang.162 No one else was offered the job.163
+When long-time Kent State coach Trevor Rees stepped down at the end of the 1963 season, Strang was hired from a list of 75 applicants as Kent State's seventh head coach.
+His application was solicited by Kent State after the Stark County Coaches Association recommended Strang.
+170

-He was tapped to take over a what was described as a "floundering Kent State program football program" in which the 1961- 1963 teams had only won eight games and had endured a seven-game losing streak.164 Strang's charge was to rebuild the program so that it was once again competitive.165
+He was tapped to take over a what was described as a "floundering Kent State program football program" in which the 1961- 1963 teams had only won eight games and had endured a seven-game losing streak.171 Strang's charge was to rebuild the program so that it was once again competitive.172

-Strang started by recruiting five high school All-Americans and thirteen All-State selections166 that formed the nucleus of the unbeaten and untied 1964 freshman team considered by some to be one of the nation's best.167
+Strang started by recruiting five high school All-Americans and thirteen All-State selections173 that formed the nucleus of the unbeaten and untied 1964 freshman team considered by some to be one of the nation's best.174

-He led Kent's varsity to its first winning season in a half-decade and first at the major college level.168 Strang also had Kent's longest unbeaten streak since 1956, which was not surpassed until 1973.169
+He led Kent's varsity to its first winning season in a half-decade and first at the major college level.
+175 Strang also had Kent's longest unbeaten streak since 1956, which was not surpassed until 1973.
+176

-His win-loss percentage over his four seasons was an improvement over the same number of seasons prior to his being hired, though Strang had the toughest schedule in Kent State history, which included Penn State, Kent's first big time opponent.170 And despite the passage of over a half-century, only one Kent State coach -- with a tenure equal to or greater than his -- has had a better win-loss percentage since Strang's final season.171 points or less.173 And his 1965 team came within three points of winning a share of the MAC title.174
+His win-loss percentage over his four seasons was an improvement over the same number of seasons prior to his being hired, despite having the toughest schedule in Kent State history, which included Kent's first big time opponent, Penn State.177 And despite the passage of over a half-century, only one Kent State coach -- with a tenure equal to or greater than his -- has had a better win-loss percentage since Strang's final season.178

-Further underscoring the competitiveness of Strang's Kent State teams is the fact that they outscored their opponents overall during his tenure and in all but his first season.172 Fourteen of Kent's twenty on-the-field losses were by seven points or less, and eight of those were by three
+Further underscoring the competitiveness of Strang's Kent State teams is the fact that they outscored their opponents overall during his tenure and in all but his first season.179 Fourteen of Kent's twenty on-the-field losses were by seven points or less, and eight of those were by three points or less.180 And his 1965 team came within three points of winning a share of the MAC title.181

-In recognition of Strang's success in once again making Kent State competitive, the 1967 Kent State Football Media Guide said, "Strang is winner....
-He has done the job asked to do, that is recruiting fine players and turning the Golden Flashes into a team to be reconned with by Mid-American Conference rivals."175
+In recognition of Strang's success in once again making Kent State competitive, the 1967 Kent State Football Media Guide said, "Strang is a winner....
+He has done the job asked to do, that is recruiting fine players and turning the Golden Flashes into a team to be reconned with by Mid-American Conference rivals."
+182

-Strang's Golden Flashes gained national notoriety for setting two NCAA rushing records, 176 having the nation's second leading rusher,177 and leading the nation in pass defense and PAT percentage.
-178
+Strang's Golden Flashes gained national notoriety for setting two NCAA rushing records, 183 having the nation's second leading rusher, 184 and leading the nation in pass defense and PAT percentage.
+185

-He coached a Kent State first-team All-American and six honorable mention selections, Kent's first in the major college era by NCAA approved selectors.179 Fourteen of his players were first-team All-MAC selections, one of whom is Kent's only MAC Offensive Player of the Year.180
+He coached a Kent State first-team All-American and six honorable mention selections, Kent's first in the major college era by NCAA approved selectors.
+186 Fourteen of his players were first-team All-MAC selections, and one of them was Kent's first MAC Offensive Player of the Year.
+187

-Thirteen of his players were drafted by NFL teams, a number unmatched by any Kent State coach.181 Two were second round selections, marking the first time Kent players were selected that high, and it is the highest round in which a Kent player has been drafted.182 Seven of Strang's Kent State players played pro football.183
+Thirteen of his players were drafted by NFL teams, a number unmatched by any Kent State coach.
+188 Two were second round selections, marking the first time Kent players were selected that high, and it is the highest round in which a Kent player has been drafted.
+189 Seven of Strang's Kent State players played pro football.
+190

 Excitement about "Leo's Legions" resulted in a dramatic increase in attendance.
-In his first year Strang's team led the nation in percentage of increased attendance, and in the next two seasons his teams broke 11 Kent State attendance records.184
+In his first year Strang's team led the nation in percentage of increased attendance, and in the next two seasons his teams broke 11 Kent State attendance records.191